vienna-rb/vienna-rb.github.com/source/_posts/2016-02-26-viennarb-number-30-summary.markdown

 ## [Tawan](https://twitter.com/tawan) — Domain Specific Languages — What are they good for, and how does Ruby help

 Tawan was very kind to introduce us to the world of Domain Specific Languages, or DSLs, for short.
-He started by drawing up the distinction between technologies that fall within the definition of a DSL, at which don't:
+He started by drawing up the distinction between technologies that fall within the definition of a DSL, and which don't:

 ### DSLs